Incident Response Fundamentals: What to Do After a Breach

 4. Recovery and System Restoration

-Monitoring should be increased during recovery to detect any signs of reinfection or residual attacker activity.
+Monitoring should be increased during recovery to detect any signs of reinfection or residual attacker activity using monitoring and logging tools.

 5. Communication and Legal Considerations